ContainerSSH/agent/USAGE.md

 `signal`
 : This mode will send a signal to a process.

+`wait-signal`
+: Waits for a specific signal or signals before it exits.

 `license`
 : This mode will print the license of the agent and exit.